 Blockchain technology brought real technological advancement as it introduced the concept of decentralization.
-Industries, particularly finance and trade, relied on centralised exchanges to conduct business.
+Industries, particularly finance, and trade, relied on centralized exchanges to conduct business.
 However, banks and financial institutions are supervised by centralized bodies and it takes a long time to approve transactions.

 The emergence of Bitcoin highlighted the evolution of stock exchanges and steered everybody’s attention toward blockchain.
 It became a widespread technology as more people started to use it for its outstanding characteristics.
-As we are learning about the innovations brought by blockchain, let’s read about them while comparing decentralized technologies to traditional exchanges.
-The blog will be an eye opener comparing centralized exchanges, DEXs, and swaps.
+As we are learning about the innovations brought by blockchain technology, let’s read about them while comparing decentralized technologies to traditional exchanges.
+The blog will be an eye-opener comparing centralized exchanges, DEXs, and swaps.

 A centralized exchange offers a seamless exchange of digital assets such as Bitcoin, Ethereum, Polygon, Solana, and even tangible assets.
 Centralized exchanges (CEX) are handled by a single (or central) authority that acts as a middle person between the buyers and sellers.
 The transaction fees and commissions generate revenues for the centralized exchange.

 Popular centralized exchanges also have high trading volumes as they have less volatility and fewer risks of market manipulation.
 CEXs also help companies to launch exchanges where people can trade, invest, and earn decent returns.
 However, users have witnessed a gradual shift from centralized trading to decentralized trading.

 For example, Binance, Kraken, KuCoin, and Coinbase Exchange are some examples of centralized exchanges.
 The difference between a centralized and a decentralized exchange is that a central authority regulates the former, while a single entity does not control the latter.